Here’s our pole barn house design guide covering popular features, kits, cost and some pros & cons.

 Installing Drywall costs around $1,200 to $2,500.

-It is very typical of a Pole Barn House to have large, open, and spacious high ceilings.
-Due to this tremendous vertical space, these homes always have the advantage to utilize it as a mezzanine floor or introduce wooden rafters or simply create nooks to add that cozy feel to these homes.
-The color palette is subtle and neutral with a vibrant breezy feel and abundant windows, doors, skylights, and light furniture.
+It is very typical for a pole barns to have large, open, and spacious high ceilings.
+Due to this tremendous vertical space, these homes always have the advantage of utilizing it as a mezzanine floor, introducing wooden rafters, or simply creating nooks to add that cozy feel to these homes.
+The color palette is subtle and neutral, with a vibrant breezy feel and abundant windows, doors, skylights, and light furniture.

-Another way to add space to your Pole Barn house is the modification and addition of basement – which of course doesn’t come with the kit – but it could be the modern addition to your home.
-Due to the increased indoor living space they may be a better alternative to a tiny house design.
+Another way to add space to your pole barn house is the modification and addition of the basement โ which, of course, doesnโt come with the kit โ but it could be a modern addition to your home.
+Due to the increased indoor living space, they may be a better alternative to a tiny house design.

-A pole Barn House is considered a permanent structure which lasts about 15-20 years with comparatively mid-expensive maintenance throughout.
-In comparison with these, the metal building structure stays up a lot longer including overall savings in costs.
+A pole barn is considered a permanent structure that lasts about 15-20 years with comparatively mid-expensive maintenance throughout.
+In comparison with these, the metal building structure stays up a lot longer, including overall savings in costs.

-These Pole Barn Homes have a charm to it that captures the eye from afar.
+These pole barn homes have a charm to them that captures the eye from afar.
 Their timelessness and authenticity make them a great option in terms of investment and aesthetics.
-So, are you enthralled about choosing this home style to be your next?
-Let us know what you think about a Pole Barn House in the comments below.
+So, are you enthralled about choosing this home style as your next?
+Let us know what you think about a pole barn house in the comments below.

 For another related design gallery visit our geodesic dome house page.